yegor256/blog/_drafts/_tickets.md

 always keep all discussions inside the ticket they belong to.

 Never close tickets that you didn't create; ask their authors to close them.

+Always be very critical about new tickets&mdash;don't accept them to the project unless you are absolutely sure they make sense.